History of Gin

 The Gin Craze (1720s)

 With many water-borne diseases prevalent around London, gin became a safe drink for the poor.
 In excess of 7,000 spirit shops sprung up around London and gin became known as the opium of common people.
 The engraving ‘Gin Lane’ by William Hogarth depicts an image of the social breakdown supposedly caused by gin, which took the blame for a of multitude of sins and consequently earned the nickname “mother’s ruin”.
+(Pictured at the top of this page).

 Acts and Cats (1750s)